Kennebunkport, from Town House Junction circa 1907. In the

 O. R. Cummings Collection

-The new connection between Kennebunk and York Beach opened, Sunday, July 20, 1907.
+The new connection between Kennebunk and York Beach opened on Sunday, July 20, 1907.
 With this stretch of trackage completed, an electric railway passage was opened from New York City to Lewiston, Maine.
 And in a couple years, from Lewiston to Augusta and Waterville would be completed as well.
 Total trackage of the ASLRwy in 1907; owned: 87.627 miles, leased: 2.783, siding, etc. owned:4.644, and leased: .110 = 95.164 total miles.
 Making the ASLRwy the second-longest electric railway system in Maine.

 The conductor of the York Beach-bound No. 48 emerges from